crispab/crisp-dna/_docs/unconference.md

 Who organises and facilitates the conference?
 ---------------------------------------------

 Currently we volunteer amongst ourselves.
-The conference days are facilitated by a pair of Product Space Members.
+The conference days are facilitated by a pair of Organa Members.
 Usually we rotate one person after every conference - the goal is that each conference should have one facilitator from last conference, and one that is new.
 That way the facilitator pair has experience from last conference, but also some new insights.

 > We're lucky in that many Members work as coaches and have lots of facilitation experience.
 Of course, the downside is that it's sometimes challenging to facilitate other experienced facilitators!
 We sometimes slip into meta-discussions about how we should do stuff, rather than just doing it :)